pynchia/aiven-test/README.md

-# Test for Aiven
+# Kafka Test

-Build a complete project to distribute website monitoring data to consumers via Aiven Kafka and store to Aiven PostgreSQL.
+Build a complete project to distribute website monitoring data to consumers via Kafka and store it to PostgreSQL.

 Producer -> broker -> Consumer -> DB